mzattera/predictive-powers/README.md

 ## Installation

-This library comes as a [Maven](https://maven.apache.org/) project.
+For the time being, this library comes as a [Maven](https://maven.apache.org/) project inside the `eclipse` folder.
+Following versions will be better packaged.

 It depends, among others, on Jackson [data-binding](https://github.com/FasterXML/jackson-databind) and [annotations](https://github.com/FasterXML/jackson-annotations), and on [Lomboc](https://projectlombok.org/) libraries.
 These are correctly referenced within the `pom.xml` file for this project.
 However, to have Lomboc to work, you need to install it in Eclipse or any other IDE you are using, as explained on Lomboc website.